 - Or the Helicopter Fight song.

-- The Tick has the Evil Midnight Bomber What Bombs At Midnight.
+- The Tick: The Evil Midnight Bomber That Bombs at Midnight.
 Guess what he does and when?

-- The Gravity Falls episode "Fight Fighters" features a machine at the arcade that on the outside merely reads "Insert Token!" where you'd expect the name of the game.
+- "Fight Fighters" features a machine at the arcade that on the outside merely reads "Insert Token!" where you'd expect the name of the game.
 Turns out, "Insert Token!" is an accurate description of the entire game.

 - In the My Little Pony: Friendship Is Magic episode "Testing Testing 1, 2, 3", we learn from Twilight's lecture that Celestia's royal guard, which includes Earth ponies, unicorns, and pegasi, is officially known as "the Earth-Unicorn-Pegasus Guard".